IshaJain33/PythonMiniProjects/README.md

 # Python Mini Projects

-Welcome to **PythonMiniProjects**!
+Welcome to **PythonMiniProjects**.
 This repo is a collection of small, fun, and useful Python projects.

 ## Project List